OliwierSellig/content-orbit/.ai/api-plan.md

 - **Method**: `POST`
 - **URL**: `/api/articles`
 - **Description**: Creates a single new article stub from a subtopic name within a topic cluster.
-After creation, it immediately triggers a background job to generate the concept details (title, description, slug, SEO fields) using AI.
+The API synchronously generates the concept details (title, description, slug, SEO fields) using AI and returns the complete article object.
 - **Request Body**:
   ```json
   {